Loveria: Plot

 Aditya (Soham Chakraborty) is from a middle-class family but has the degree of a computer engineer.
 But because of a recession he runs a small car garage called Biswakarma Garage where he is the car-mechanic.
 Aditya's mother (Tulika Basu) is eagerly waiting for the chance to get his son married.
 One day, while Aditya was returning from his garage, some goons beat him up and broke his leg without any reason.
 Later, after Aditya is released from the nursing home, he goes to the goon and finds out who told them to beat him up.
 The goons tell him that Sweety (Puja Bose) told them to beat him up.
 Aditya ask Sweety why she did so and Sweety says that the goons beat him up by mistake and actually wanted to beat up another guy who is disturbing Sweety.
-Aditya does not take the matter so lightly and tells Sweet to marry him as because of this accident his marriage got cancelled.
+Aditya does not take the matter so lightly and tells Sweety to marry him as because of this accident his marriage got cancelled.
 Sweety insults Adi after hearing this and Adi promises to take revenge.
 The next day, while Adi was returning home, Sweety again beats him up badly with a hockey stick.
 Adi tries to stop him and by chance Sweety hits his leg which was damaged and the leg becomes fine again!
 Adi then tells Sweety that he has fallen in love with Sweety and she is booked from today.
 Sweety becomes furious at this.
 Meanwhile, Sweety's mother visits Adi's garage to fix her car and sees a poster of a film which shows cheap photo of a couple and calls the media in the garage as she was a social worker working for women.
 She tells that the film should be banned and also the garage to be closed for keeping that kind of a poster there.
 Adi talks to Sweety's mother against this and says that this film is not as abusive as it is said and that she is over-acting.
 This makes Sweety's mother furious at Adi and she complains about this to her husband.
 She also was furious with Adi so she asks for a pistol from her father one day with an intention to murder Adi.
 Sweety reaches Adi's garage with the pistol and starts shooting at him.
 Adi manages to escape and he catches Sweety and ties her up with a rope.
 Sweety still does not accept Adi's love and meanwhile, Adi's friends call the police to show how Sweety attempted to murder Adi.
 But the police arrests Adi with a case of insulting Sweety.
 The police beat Adi up but Adi tells Sweety that he will not move back from his love.
 An advocate comes and gets Adi out of police custody.
 Now, Adi's father is a worker in Shantimoy Mukherjee's custody who is Sweety's father (Rajatava Dutta).
 Shantimoy calls Adi's father and warns him to stop Adi from going near her daughter.
 In the meantime, Adi finds Sweety running and a guy running after him.
 Adi gets the wrong idea that Sweety was also abusing him like she did to Adi.
 So, Adi and the guy catches Sweety and brings her to a quiet place.
 There Adi gets to know that the guy was abusing Sweety and telling bad words about her character.
 After knowing the truth Adi beats the guy up for insulting Sweety.
 Here, Sweety accepts Adi's love and proposes to him.